 In an effort to intimidate the marchers, Mississippi officials transferred the now nearly one hundred men and women freedom riders to the state penitentiary at Parchman where they were subject to beatings and inedible food and repeatedly strip searched.
 Prison officials confiscated the blankets and mattresses of all of the activists.
 When other demonstrators arrived in Jackson they were also arrested and sent to Parchman where they faced similar conditions.
 By the end of the summer over 300 women and men were incarcerated there.

-The Freedom Riders failed to reach New Orleans.
+The Freedom Riders failed to reach New Orleans, Louisiana.
 However the international attention their efforts received forced Attorney General Robert Kennedy to petition the Interstate Commerce Commission (ICC) to outlaw segregation in interstate travel.
 Unlike the earlier Supreme Court rulings which segregationists largely ignored, the ICC immediately imposed sanctions and penalties for the violation of its order.
 On November 1, 1961, the new order went into effect across the nation.

 The Freedom Rides illuminated the courage of black and white youth and highlighted the leadership of Diane Nash.
 The Freedom Rides also inspired rural southern blacks to embrace civil disobedience as a strategy for regaining their civil rights.
 That inspiration would be seen in subsequent campaigns such as Mississippi’s Freedom Summer in 1964 and the Selma Movement in 1965 as well as in dozens of much less heralded efforts to register to vote or to integrate the region’s public schools.